 Full Description

-Through this program, you will:
+In this program, you will:

-- Build your knowledge of Italian culinary traditions and embrace emerging trends in Italian cuisine.
+- build your knowledge of Italian culinary traditions and embrace emerging trends in Italian cuisine

-- Experience the vineyards, cheese producers and local markets of Italy as your open-air classroom.
+- experience the vineyards, cheese producers and local markets of Italy as your open-air classroom

-This program has a long-standing reputation for excellence among Italian restaurateurs in Toronto and beyond, which will make you a sought-after employee when you graduate.
+This program has a long-standing reputation for excellence among Italian restaurateurs in Toronto and beyond, which will help make you a sought-after employee when you graduate.

 Program Schedule

-The schedule for the Culinary Arts – Italian postgraduate program currently operates from Monday to Friday.
+The Culinary Arts – Italian postgraduate program currently operates from Monday to Friday.
+Some classes may begin at 7 a.m., and others may run until 10 p.m.

 Your Field Education Options